hardinglmh/EITPCode/Artificial Intelligence (AI)/aws-lex/ex1-step2.md

    1. Choose **Test** to test the code hook\.

    1. Verify that the Lambda function successfully executed\.
-The response in this case matches the Amazon Lex response model\.

 **Next Step**

 [Step 3: Add the Lambda Function as Code Hook \(Console\)](ex1-step3.md)